optuna/optuna/docs/source/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This can be achieved by using file-based RDBs (such as SQLite) and client/server RDBs (such as PostgreSQL and MySQL).
-However, if you cannot install RDB or sqlite, it is not supported, so if you have a request, please make an Issue.
+However, if you are in the environment where you can not install an RDB, you can not run multi-processing parallelization with single node.
+When you really want to do it, please request it as a GitHub issue.
+If we receive a lot of requests, we may provide a solution for it.

 For more information about 2., see TutorialEasyParallelization_.